-For each of the areas below, please identify something that you have done with, for, or on behalf of individuals, families, groups, organization and/or community over the past year that stands out as particularly meaningful/relevant to your development as a micro-macro combined practitioner.
+For each of the areas below, please identify something that you have done with, for, or on behalf of an organization and/or community over the past year that stands out as particularly meaningful/relevant to your development as a macro practitioner.
 Describe the event in detail with focus on the domains identified below.
 It is possible to discuss the same event or experience in multiple sections.
-Please be sure to highlight both micro and macro elements of your practice.